nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 # 7 Version update
-It will be possible to update the version of the Security Server Sidecar by re-displaying the image with a higher version in the image tag.
+It is possible to update the version of the Security Server Sidecar by re-deploying the image with a higher version in the image tag.

 In case of the scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer), if you do not want to disrupt the connection during the version update, it is required to take several steps: